Ontario Out of Doors

 Ontario OUT of DOORS (OOD) is a Canadian magazine focusing on recreational hunting, fishing and the outdoors in the province of Ontario.
 OOD is published 8 times per year and is owned by the Ontario Federation of Anglers and Hunters (OFAH).

-Mission

-Ontario's anglers and hunters will find the best where-to, how-to, and new product information in each issue of Ontario OUT OF DOORS.
-Expertly written and featuring outstanding photography, Canada's best read outdoors magazine delivers fishing and hunting content that informs, inspires, and entertains readers.
+Ontario Out of Doors publishes articles on fishing and hunting in Ontario, including information on locations, techniques and products.

 History

 OOD was founded in 1967 under the title Ontario Fisherman and Hunter.
 In 1977, the magazine was renamed to its current title.
 In 1985, OOD was acquired by MacLean-Hunter Limited.
 Rogers Publishing took over the magazine in 1994 when it bought MacLean-Hunter.
 In 2009, the OFAH bought the magazine from Rogers.